 2011 Top 11 Social Networking Whines

 11. I will just focus on what has always worked for me.
 Right, because if it always worked for you then you would have all the business you could handle and this marketing “thing” would be for the peasants!
 When you have more money than Bill Gates it worked!
 Until then I will hear none of it.

-9. This actually involves work?
-Yes, unfortunately the Lotto has not called you with breaking news.
+9. Does this involve work?
+Yes, unfortunately, the Lotto has not called you with breaking news.
 You might have to put some time and effort into building a business that provides lasting income.
-Ignore the $100,000 in 5 day stories.
+Ignore the $100,000 in 5-day stories.
 The people who do that spent 20 years learning how to make $100,000 in 5 days.

 8. I want to play the games on social media more than network.
 We all have our vices.
 Mine recently has been Fighter Pilot 2 on Mini-Clip.
 Addicting!
 Anyways, the point is that you need to have some discipline.
 Schedule some time to just relax and enjoy social networking for Farmville, MobWars, TexasHold ‘Em, and a wide array of other games.
 Then just dig into building relationships.
 Use e.ggtimer.com to time your play, so you do not lose track of your time.

-7. Too time consuming!
-There are a number of great tools to use for social media.
-Besides, you should not need to spend more than 15-20 minutes everyday online to build your social network.
+7. Too time-consuming!
+There are several great tools to use for social media.
+Besides, you should not need to spend more than 15-20 minutes every day online to build your social network.
 Take a look at Social Networking Strategy 2012, Stop Doing It By Yourself, and Social Media Best Practices That Make It Plug And Play to learn how to do this social networking “thing” more effectively.